 There’s no hiding it: the cost of education can be scary.
 That’s where Greenville steps in, offering grants, scholarships, and other forms of aid.
 The goal is not just to make education attainable, but also to make it reasonable.
 Additionally, Greenville University goes above and beyond by providing need-based scholarships that reduce tuition costs by an average of nearly 85%.
-More so, 100% of undergraduate students receive financial aid.
+More so, 100% of full-time, traditional undergraduate students receive financial aid.
 Even after graduation, students can enroll in the Loan Repayment Assistance Program to mitigate their student debt.
+See Greenville scholarships here.